 According to David Hume, hope is a mixture of two different emotions — pain and pleasure.
-According to the belief-desire model, hope consists of two elements — a desire for something, and a belief that the desire will likely be fulfilled.
+According to the belief-desire model, hope consists of two elements — a desire for something, and a belief that the desire will likely come to fruition.

-Charles Snyder, the father of Hope Theory felt hope includes certain goals and practical pathways to reach those goals for a better future.
+Charles Snyder, the father of Hope Theory, felt that hope includes certain goals and practical pathways to reach those goals for a better future.

 Hope is defined as the perceived capability to derive pathways to desired goals, and motivate oneself via agency thinking to use those pathways.